qdrant/landing_page/qdrant-landing/content/documentation/configuration.md

   # Default: true
   enable_cors: true

-  # Use HTTPS for the REST API
+  # Enable HTTPS for the REST and gRPC API
   enable_tls: false

   # Check user HTTPS client certificate against CA file specified in tls config
   verify_https_client_certificate: false

+  # Set an api-key.
+  # If set, all requests must include a header with the api-key.
+  # example header: `api-key: <API-KEY>`
+  #
+  # If you enable this you should also enable TLS.
+  # (Either above or via an external service like nginx.)
+  # Sending an api-key over an unencrypted channel is insecure.
+  #
+  # Uncomment to enable.
+  # api_key: your_secret_api_key_here

 cluster:
   # Use `enabled: true` to run Qdrant in distributed deployment mode